 However, during long practice matches the drift may become noticeable, and can be dealt with using the following approaches:

-2) Even though the navX-Micro magnetometer will likely give erroneous readings once the robot motors are energized, a calibrated magnetometer can potentially provide a stable reading during the moments before a FTC competition round.
-The navX-Micro provides a 9-axis “fused heading” which is combined with the ~1 degree per minute of drift in the yaw angles.
+2) Even though the navX2-Micro magnetometer will likely give erroneous readings once the robot motors are energized, a calibrated magnetometer can potentially provide a stable reading during the moments before a FTC competition round.
+The navX2-Micro provides a 9-axis “fused heading” which is combined with the ~1 degree per minute of drift in the yaw angles.
 Using the “fused heading”, it is possible to calculate the robots absolute orientation and maintain it.
 With the “fused heading”, that drift will be updated w/the absolute heading from the compass whenever a compass reading which is free from magnetic disturbance is detected.
 Note that to be effective this requires the magnetometer to be calibrated.
 Once calibrated, an initial magnetometer reading undisturbed by magnetic disturbances can be acquired at the beginning of a match, before the motors are energized.
 If the sensor is placed far enough away from motors, it may be possible to also get an undisturbed magnetometer during a match.